New Training Opportunities

 Pathways to Literacy:

 This one-day training day, which has been running since 2012, has proved highly popular.
 This course has usually been run in the Manchester area, but as well as delivering customised versions of this day for individual services, it is anticipated that further days will be organised to cover other regions.
-More information about the course can be viewed here: Pathways to Literacy (pdf).
-The Pathways to Literacy video clips which accompany the course are available online here.
 For more information, please contact Trish Cope.